-4. Article 3: ECONOMY: ADVANCING THE INCLUSIVE ECONOMIC GROWTH PARADIGM FOR WOMEN
+Article 3: ECONOMY: ADVANCING THE INCLUSIVE ECONOMIC GROWTH PARADIGM FOR WOMEN

 The Charter notes that key sectors of the South African economy are occupied and dominated by men.
-Women face social, economic and ideological barriers to full and equal participation in the economy.
-Often, women are perceived in terms of their domestic and reproductive role.
-Women participate in large numbers in sectors of the economy which are characterised by low wages and poor working conditions.
+Women face social, economic and ideological barriers to full and equal participation in the economy. participate in large numbers in sectors of the economy which are characterised by low wages and poor working conditions.
 Low remuneration is worsened by discrimination against women in the receipt of social benefits.
 As a result, many women are forced to make a living outside the formal economy.
+Inclusive economic growth means that the effort to advance a country's growth and development should be produced with the contribution of all citizens., it is then pertinent to focus on the gender factors that trigger an increase in and stimulate economic growth in both low and high income countries, and result in inclusive economic growth.